metabase/metabase/docs/enterprise-guide/authenticating-with-saml.md

 | OneLogin | Issuer URL                           |

 **SAML Identity Provider Certificate:** This is an encoded certificate that Metabase will use when connecting to the IdP URI.
-This will look like a big blob of text that you'll want to copy and paste carefully — the spacing is important!
+The certificate will look like a big blob of text that you'll want to copy and paste carefully — the spacing is important!

 Your IdP might have you download this certificate as a file (usually `.cer` or `.pem`), which you'll then need to open up in a text editor in order to copy the contents to then paste into the box in Metabase.
 Again, different providers may have slightly different labels for this: